Uguisudani Station

 Uguisudani Station (鶯谷駅, Uguisudani-eki) is a railway station in Taitō, Tokyo, Japan, operated by East Japan Railway Company (JR East).
 The name relates to a valley where formerly many Japanese bush warblers (uguisu) were found.
 The station is to the north of the Tokyo National Museum and Ueno Park.

 Lines

 Uguisudani Station is served by the Yamanote and Keihin-Tohoku lines.

 Station layout

 The station consists of two island platforms serving four tracks.

 Platforms

 History

 The station opened on 11 July 1912.

 Chest-high platform edge doors were installed on the Yamanote Line platforms (platforms 2 and 3) in September 2014, with operation commencing on 18 October 2014.

-Station numbering was introduced in 2016 with Nishi-Nippori being assigned station numbers JY06 for the Yamanote line and JK31 for the Keihin-Tōhoku line.
+Station numbering was introduced in 2016 with Uguisudani being assigned station numbers JY06 for the Yamanote line and JK31 for the Keihin-Tōhoku line.